 1898 – Charlotte Perkins Gilman writes Women and Economics.
 She argues that the lost talent of women hampers the entire economy.

 1899 – Kansan Carry A. Nation begins her campaign to close saloons, physically attacking bars with her hatchet.

-1900 – By now, every state has passed legislation modeled after New York’s Married Women’s Property Act (1848), granting married women some control over their property and earnings.
+1900 – Every state has passed legislation modeled after New York’s Married Women’s Property Act (1848), granting married women some control over their property and earnings.

 1902 – Ida M. Tarbell begins publishing The History of the Standard Oil Company in McClure’s Magazine.
-Her exposé will contribute to the breakup of the company by a U.S. Supreme Court order in 1911.
+Her exposé contributed to the company’s breakup by a U.S. Supreme Court order in 1911.

-1903 – Mary Morton Kimball Kehew, Mary Kenney O’Sullivan, Jane Addams, and other middle-class reformers found the Women’s Trade Union League (WTUL) and integrate their concerns into the larger feminist movement.
+1903 – Mary Morton Kimball Kehew, Mary Kenney O’Sullivan, Jane Addams, and other middle-class reformers founded the Women’s Trade Union League (WTUL) and integrated their concerns into the larger feminist movement.

 Helen Keller, who is deaf and blind, graduates cum laude from Radcliffe College.